-- 1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, term descriptions in the HED schema, and in tsv column values declared to be of type "list".
-The latter must be handled specially by tools. - 2.
-Date-times should conform to ISO8601 date-time format "YYYY-MM-DDThh:mm:ss[.000000][Z]".
-A BIDS regular expression for this is:

-- 3. Any variation on the full form of ISO8601 date-time is allowed. - 4.
-The nameClass is for schema nodes. - 5.
+- 1. Commas or single quotes are not allowed in any values with the exception of the Prologue, Epilogue, or term descriptions in the HED schema.
+These characters are not allowed in substitutions for # placeholders. - 2.
+Date-times should conform to ISO8601 date-time format YYYY-MM-DDThh:mm:ss. - 3.
+Any variation on the full form of ISO8601 date-time is allowed. - 4.
+The nameClass is for schema nodes and labels. - 5.
 Values of numericClass must be equivalent to a valid floating point value. - 6.
 Scientific notation is supported with the numericClass. - 7.
 The textClass is for descriptions, mainly for use with the Description tag or schema element descriptions. - 8.
-The posixPath class is as yet unspecified and currently allows any characters except commas. - 9.
-The IRIClass validity is determined by a library implementing the IETF rfc3987 standard.
+The posixPath class is as yet unspecified and currently allows any characters except commas.

-1.9.1.4 A.1.4.
+1.8.1.4 A.1.4.
 Schema attributes